paulomach/mysql-public-oci/README.md

 ```sh
 $ docker run -it --rm --network mysql-net squeakywheel/mysql:edge mysql -hmysql-instance -Uroot -p
 ```
-The password will be asked and you can enter `My$seCret`.
+The password will be asked and you can enter `My:S3cr3t/`.
 Now, you are logged in and can enjoy your new instance.

 ## Deploy with Kubernetes